Skip to Content

 The 60% Rule

 Never claim above 60% of your available liquid racing capital.
 If a $15,000 claim represents more than 60% of what you have accessible for racing, you are overclaiming.
-One bad outcome — a soundness issue, a missed vet window, an unexpected layup — and you’ve created a financial problem that affects your entire operation.
-The math on this is simple: you need capital left over to survive the claims that don’t work.
+One bad outcome — a soundness issue, a missed vet window, an unexpected layup — and you have created a financial problem that affects your entire operation.
+You need capital left over to survive the claims that do not work.

 Define Your Goal Before You Look

 Claiming goal framework — define this before evaluating any specific horse.
-The goal changes what you’re looking for in every subsequent step.
+The goal changes what you are looking for in every subsequent step.

 Goal Ideal Claim Price What to Focus On